Low Opcache Interned Strings Storage

 echo "Hello World";

-There is other data represented as interned strings inside the PHP engine such as class names, file names, property names and many other things.
+There is other data represented as interned strings inside the PHP engine, such as class names, file names, property names and many other things.

-This cache should never be maxed out, because its an easy performance and memory win for every application.
-That is why its important to monitor that the default of 8 MB for opcache.interned_strings_buffer is large enough.
+This cache should never be maxed out, because it’s an easy performance and memory win for every application.
+That is why it’s important to monitor that the default of 8 MB for opcache.interned_strings_buffer is large enough.

 Increase this setting to a higher value if it runs low.
+By default, it’s 8 MB and there is no harm in quadrupling the value:

 Still need help?
 Email [email protected]